 The campsite also had big rocks to be seated on and chit-chat or just to devour the divine beauty of the blessed land of Himalayas.

 - Grahan to Padri is the easiest of all the trekking stretch.
 So… Chill at Grahan and leave peacefully.

-- Maggie , omelets and custom-made teas will be available at the stall set up exclusively for YHAI trekkers.
+- Maggie, omelettes and custom-made teas will be available at the stall set up exclusively for YHAI trekkers.
 A small covering has been arranged for all those who wish to take hot water bath.
-(Avoid during extreme weather and health conditions )
+(Avoid it during extreme weather and health conditions )